leejianhowe/leejianhowe/README.md

 ### Javascript/Typescript ⭐️⭐️⭐️

 Have used Javascript and Typescript for close to a year.
 For frontend development on React and Angular.
 On the backend for APIs with Node and Express.
-Worked with both SQL(MySql) and NoSQL(MongoDB) database.
+Worked with both SQL(MySql) and NoSQL(MongoDB) databases.

 ---